William Willis (Maine politician)

-William Willis (1794–1870) was a Portland, Maine lawyer, historian, and politician, and was the partner of William Pitt Fessenden.
-He was member of the Maine State Senate in 1855 and Mayor of Portland, Maine in 1857, president of the Maine Historical Society (1856–1865), and president of the Maine Central Railroad.
-In 1864 he was elected a member of the American Antiquarian Society.
+William Willis (August 31, 1794 – February 17, 1870) was a lawyer, historian, and politician from Portland, Maine.
+He was the partner of William Pitt Fessenden.
+He was member of the Maine State Senate in 1855 and Mayor of Portland in 1857, president of the Maine Historical Society (1856–1865), and president of the Maine Central Railroad.
+In 1864, he was elected a member of the American Antiquarian Society.

 Bowdoin College, which granted him an honorary degree in 1867, has a small collection of his correspondence, drafts of his writing, and estate information.

+Willis died in 1870, aged 75.